Teitei011/CovidBrasilReact/README.md

 ---

-  This site was made to show to eve
+This website was created to show everyone how the covid is being spread in every city/state in Brasil

 ---